connexcs/docs/docs/setup/settings/servers.md

 + **UDP, TCP, TLS Ports**: Specify port(s) for each protocol including the protocol default.
 For example, to avoid firewall rules or ISP restrictions).

-!!! note "Whenever any of the above settings are modified, it is recommended to hit the **Install Server**"
+!!! note "Whenever any of the above settings are modified, it's recommended to hit the **Install Server**"

 ### Certificates